7mind/izumi/doc/paradox/sbt/00_sbt.md

 Important notes:

-1. Please keep in mind that only one intrusive Izumi plugin, `IzumiInheritedTestScopesPlugin` is activated automatically.
-In case you want to disable it, you should use a global Settings Group (see below),
+1. Please keep in mind no plugins are being activated automatically,
 2. The rest of Izumi plugins are optional.
 You may use a preset to activate them or combine them manually as you wish (using settings groups),
 3. Some plugins requires to be installed for each project so cannot be activated via preset due to sbt limitations.
 You should use Settings Groups in order to activate them.